18F/join.tts.gsa.gov/pages/positions/cloud-operations-sre.md

 - **Maintainable Software Development:** Knowledge and ability to develop software in a repeatable and documentable way, with emphasis on automation, testing, measuring, and scaling infrastructure.
 - **Modern Technology and Practices:** The ability to understand and apply modern technology and software development principles and practices.
 - **Agile Orientation:** Ability to apply agile and open source philosophies to deliver work in a frequent and iterative fashion to address user needs.
 - **Communication:** Communicate effectively with a variety of audiences, particularly in consulting scenarios, to establish a shared vision and understanding of a project’s technical implementation, objectives and goals.
-(14-20 points)
 - **TTS Core Values Alignment:** Working with integrity, transparency and resiliency in civic minded or high impact environment.